Skip to main content

 A.-Warling.jpg

 Adren Warling received his BA in Anthropology with a certificate in applied anthropology from the University of Texas at El Paso.
 During his time in undergrad, Adren conducted original research on the intimate partner violence experiences among sexual minorities in the El Paso, TX region.
 This research was presented at conferences at the local, national, and international levels and led to collaborative research on the psychosocial needs of men enrolled in a batterer intervention program in Pennsylvania, from which one publication has come out thus far.
 Continuing his education in health-related research, Adren completed an MPH from the University of Texas at El Paso.
 During his time as an MPH student, Adren served as a congressional intern for 9 months in Rep. Veronica Escobar’s office, participated in the TSAHP Leadership Program, of which only 12 graduate students in the state of Texas were selected, and completed the ASPHN Health Equity Fellowship.
 Adren also worked as a research assistant for the Rural Community Opioids Response Program - Implementation grant under the Minority AIDS Research Center where he was instrumental in the development and implementation of a process evaluation and served as technical support for a community partner.
 Completing the Health Equity Internship while working with the RCORP program during various stages of a global pandemic really highlighted to Adren the importance of addressing health disparities and establishing a more equitable health landscape for all people, particularly historically marginalized and disenfranchised communities and rural communities who lack basic access to health and healthcare.
-Adren’s research interests primarily relate to opioid and substance use disorder, behavioral health, and public health administration and policy.
+Adren’s research interests primarily relate to LGBTQIA+ health outcomes, religion and spirituality as it relates to health, and social and behavioral approaches to public health.
 These research interests, combined with a passion for reducing health disparities in marginalized communities prompted him to pursue his PhD in Health Equity Sciences at NMSU.
 Adren believes that by participating in this doctoral program, he will gain the skills to lead cutting-edge community-based research that lends aid and gives back to the disenfranchised communities who need it the most.
-Whether this is in a governmental or super-governmental position (I.e., the UN or WHO), Adren hopes to leverage his education, experience, and skills, to help build a more equitable health landscape for all through the implementation of good administration and policy.
+Whether this is in a governmental or super-governmental position (I.e., the UN or WHO), Adren hopes to leverage his education, experience, and skills, to help build a more equitable health landscape for all through the implementation of good science and data-driven policy.